Menu

 BEST FOR: Aboriginal rock art; short walks; scenic drives; early settler history; camping

-Mount Moffatt is adjacent to Carnarvon Gorge but a round trip takes a few hours of driving.
-It’s all worth it though.
+Mount Moffatt is technically adjacent to Carnarvon Gorge but getting from one to the other requires a few hours driving around the ranges.
+It’s entirely worth the effort though.

-Like Carnarvon Gorge, Mount Moffatt is stunning but in a completely different way.
-It doesn’t have the same grandeur but the Aboriginal rock art at The Tombs is second to none as are the incredible views over the ranges from the High Country Drive.
+It has the same sandstone roots as Carnarvon Gorge, Mount Moffatt is beautiful but in a completely different way.
+It might not have the sheer grandeur of the main gorge but the Aboriginal rock art at The Tombs is second to none, and the sweeping views from the High Country Drive are incredible.

-The camping at Mount Moffatt is superb and you could easily while away a few days relaxing in your campsite.
+Unlike Carnarvon Gorge, the camping here is superb, and you could easily while away a few days just relaxing in your campsite.

 3. PORCUPINE GORGE NATIONAL PARK